 Associate Professor of Pediatrics (Infectious Disease)

 Since the early 2000s, Dr. Labeaud has devoted her efforts to better understanding the risk factors and long-term health consequences of arboviral infections, including Rift Valley fever, chikungunya, and dengue viruses.
+She co-directs the Peds Residency Global Health Scholarly Concentration and directs the Mary Duke Biddle Scholars Program.
 She has two large field projects ongoing in Kenya.
 She received her medical degree from the Medical College of Wisconsin and masters degree in Clinical Research from Case Western Reserve University.
 Dr. Labeaud completed her pediatric residency and pediatric infectious diseases fellowship at Rainbow Babies & Children’s Hospital.

 Senior Research Scholar, Pediatrics (Infectious Disease)